OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 I also realized that a current session must not be created from scratch for each transfer but a single session can be reused.

 Everything seemed to be perfect, I deployed the application to a Google Cloud instance and started to test it more intensively.
 And then I faced out of memory errors.
-At first I though that it is just a peculiarity of Python/TensorFlow memory management and it can be solved just by increasing instance memory but that just postponed the error, not fixed it entirely.
+At first I thought that it is just a peculiarity of Python/TensorFlow memory management and it can be solved just by increasing instance memory but that just postponed the error, not fixed it entirely.
 I looked at the TensorFlow process memory consumption and saw that it was steadily growing.

 Long story short, the reason was [leaking TensorFlow computation graph nodes, specifically assign nodes](https://github.com/tensorflow/tensorflow/issues/4151).